nightscout/nightscout.github.io/docs/troubleshoot/troublehoot.md

 <img src="../img/TShoot05.png" style="zoom:80%;" >

 - [Update Nightscout to latest release](../update/update.md).
 It might not fix your issue but it will help find a solution.
-- If you didn't migrate Heroku from mLab to Atlas to Heroku go [there](../../update/migrate_heroku/).
+- If you didn't migrate your Heroku database from mLab to Atlas go [there](../../update/newdatabase/).
+- If you didn't migrate from Azure to Heroku create a new site [here](../../nightscout/new_user/).
 - If you're creating a new Nightscout site, it might have failed because of a wrong connection string.
 Delete your Heroku app and [deploy](../../nightscout/new_user/#step-4-fork-and-deploy-cgm-remote-monitor) again after [checking](../connection_string/#change-your-atlas-database-password) the Atlas connection string is correct.

 </br>